 Downtown Detroit Driving Times From the Suburbs

 Known as Motor City, the recorded history of Detroit dates back hundreds of years.
-Today, more than 4.3 million people call the Detroit metro area home, making it the 14th largest region in the country.
+Today, more than 4.3 million people make their homes in the Detroit metro area, making it the 14th largest region in the country.
 From Ann Arbor's new construction homes to condos in Troy, the Detroit suburbs have various great real estate options.

 Companies like Compuware, General Motors, and Quicken Loans all have headquarters in the city center.
 Therefore, plenty of people are commuting from the suburbs to the heart of the city.
 Read on to find a breakdown of what it's like to commute to downtown from a few Detroit suburbs.